AdvancedCustomFields/docs/fields/image.md

 ```

 ### Display image (URL)
-This example demonstrates how to display the selected image when using the 'Image URL' return type.
+This example demonstrates how to display the selected image when using the `Image URL` return type.
 This return type allows us to efficiently display a basic image but prevents us from loading any extra data about the image.
 ```
 <?php if( get_field('image') ): ?>
 	<img src="<?php the_field('image'); ?>" />